eaboumrad/foodpoetry/about.md

 date: April 29, 2020
 ---

-# Food Poetry: a blog of recipes and poems that express our love of food.
+# Food Poetry: a blog of recipes and poems

 My final project [*Food Poetry*](https://eaboumrad.github.io/foodpoetry/) is a recipe blog with a twist.
 Every post represents a recipe, but it also contains a poem about one of the ingredients.
 I built this website with Jekyll and GitHub Pages, and wrote my posts in HTML and CSS.